Stair Calculator

 Do I need a permit to build stairs?+

 Yes for virtually all structural stair work — new staircases, replacing staircases, deck stairs, and any stair that is a primary means of egress.
-Permits require a framing inspection before walls are closed in and a final inspection.
+Permits require a framing inspection before walls are closed and a final inspection.
 Simply replacing worn treads on an existing staircase without structural changes may not require a permit in some jurisdictions — confirm with your local building department.
-Unpermitted stair work creates problems at home sale and limits homeowner's insurance claims on related incidents.
+Unpermitted stair work creates problems at home sale and limits insurance claims.

 Scroll to Top